 The event is usually free, so families can enjoy the festivities without breaking the bank.

 The Holiday Train is a heartwarming, community-focused, and family-friendly tradition that brings the joy of the holiday season to Minnesota and many other places along its route.
-This year, the performers making stops in Minnesota are Country artists Tenille Townes and Breland and Dallas Smith and MacKenzie Porter!
+This year, the performers making stops in Minnesota are artists The Lone Bellow and Tiera Kennedy!

 Where does the holiday train stop in Minnesota?